octo-technology/OpenTezos/docs/blockchain-basics/main-properties.md

 ## Consensus: Nakamoto and the Proof-of-Work’s account units issuance

-// TODO: Define the word consensus like in my Duckonf pres
+//TODO: Define the word consensus like in my Duckonf pres

 Relying only supply and demand, Bitcoin  wouldn't be deflationary.